WHAT IS ESP AND ESC ON YOUR CAR?

 Some may think it’s as important as seat belts and airbags because it actually helps in preventing an accident to happen in the first place.

-Research have shown that cars equipped with ESP reduce the chances of having an accident by 25%.
+Research have shown that cars equipped with ESP or ESC reduce the chances of having an accident by 25%.

 ESC and ESP are practically the same thing, ESC stands for Electronic Stability Control and ESP stands for Electronic Stability Programme.